Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Subsurfaces and spanning sets of curves

 The following result is not hard to prove, and we leave it as an exercise.

-\begin{lemma} The relation define above is an equivalence relation on $\mathcal{R}(K)$.
+\begin{lemma} The relation defined above is an equivalence relation on $\mathcal{R}(K)$.
 Moreover, suppose $R_1$, $R_2$, $R_3$ are three parallel rectangles with $R_2$ contained in the rectangle between $R_1$ and $R_3$.
 If $R_1$ and $R_3$ are equivalent, then all three are equivalent. \end{lemma}

 So we can naturally organize parallel rectangles into equivalence classes of rectangles.
 As $i$ further increases the number of equivalence classes may increase.
 We have the following proposition.